bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 ### The MarkupMatches() method

-The HTML comparer can be easily accessed through `MarkupMatches()` extension methods, available in places that represent HTML fragments in bUnit, i.e. on <xref:Bunit.IRenderedFragment> and the `INode` and `INodeList` types.
+The HTML comparer can be easily accessed through `MarkupMatches()` extension methods, available in places that represent HTML fragments in bUnit, i.e. on <xref:Bunit.RenderedFragment> and the `INode` and `INodeList` types.

 In the following examples, the `<Heading>` component listed below will be used as the component under test.

 [!code-razor[Heading.razor](../../../samples/components/Heading.razor)]

-To use the `MarkupMatches()` method to perform a semantic comparison of the output of the `<Heading>` component through its <xref:Bunit.IRenderedFragment>, do the following:
+To use the `MarkupMatches()` method to perform a semantic comparison of the output of the `<Heading>` component through its <xref:Bunit.RenderedFragment>, do the following:

 [!code-csharp[](../../../samples/tests/xunit/VerifyMarkupExamples.cs?start=25&end=30&highlight=3-6)]